-In the east they are to be found in many spots along the coast of New South Wales, from Byron Bay in the north, all the way down to Montague Island near Narooma in the south of the state.
+In eastern Australia Grey Nurse are to be found in many spots along the coast of New South Wales.
+From Byron Bay in the north, all the way down to Montague Island near Narooma in the south of the state.

 There are also some well-known aggregation sites in southern Queensland such as Moreton and Stradbroke Islands and Rainbow Beach.

-The most recent data on the east coast population is from a government sponsored survey conducted in 2010 which estimated there were between 1146 and 1662 individual sharks.
+The most recent data on the east coast population is from a government sponsored survey conducted in 2010.
+With an estimated population there of between 1146 and 1662 individual sharks.

-The biggest concern with the east coast population is that the total number may have fallen below critical mass, whereby there are now insufficient Australian Grey Nurse Sharks for the overall population to actually recover and the New South Wales sharks are listed as Critically Endangered, while the Queensland animals are classified as Endangered.
+The biggest concern with the east coast population is that the total number may have fallen below critical mass.
+Whereby there are now insufficient Australian Grey Nurse Sharks for the overall population to actually recover.
+Grey Nurse sharks are listed as Critically Endangered in New South Wales.
+While the Queensland animals are classified as Endangered.

 The size of the west coast population is unknown… However anecdotal evidence indicates that the west coast population of the Australian Grey Nurse Shark is in a better situation than the one on the east coast.

-This is mainly because the intense persecution that happened in the east was not repeated in the west, but commercial fishing practices have had a significant impact and the western population is listed as Vulnerable.
+This is mainly because the intense persecution that happened in the east was not repeated in the west.
+However commercial fishing practices have had a significant impact and the western population is listed as Vulnerable.